 Imagine a world where those who are coming behind us…and those have gone ahead of us…and all beings…are so revered and respected.

-Tat Apab’yan will be with us the entire time during our travels in Chiapas, Mexico for the Maya Mysteries program January 18-28.
+Tat Apab’yan will be with us the entire time during our travels in Chiapas, Mexico and southern Guatemala for the Maya Mysteries program in January.
 Aside from the fire ceremony, he has gladly agreed to share more on Maya midwifery, the Maya Calendar and esoteric practices of the Living Maya.

 You are invited to join us for this very precious time⎯a rare opportunity to experience Maya traditions so deeply.
 For more information and how to register, go here.